Northamptonshire cricket club's £1m council loan discussed

 The club said it cannot fund the work and the council accepts a 1,200 seat temporary stand needs replacing.

-Northamptonshire's cabinet are recommended to make an offer of the loan "subject to appropriate security being obtained" because of the contribution the cricket club makes to economic development in the county.'Unfit for purpose'
+Northamptonshire's cabinet are recommended to make an offer of the loan "subject to appropriate security being obtained" because of the contribution the cricket club makes to economic development in the county.

 The negotiators will "carry out appropriate financial and legal due diligence", the report to cabinet said.